 \subsection{Contributions and Results}

 In this paper, we introduce a new interactive-proof game, {\em non-cooperative rational interactive proofs (ncRIP)}.
-This model generalizes multi-prover rational proofs~\cite{ChenMcSi18}.
+This model generalizes multi-prover rational proofs~\cite{ChenMcSi16,CMS17arxiv,ChenMcSi18}.

-\paragraph{Solution concept for ncRIP} We define a refinement of sequential equilibrium, {\em strong sequential equilibrium} (SSE), that essentially says that players' beliefs about the histories that led them to an unreachable information set should be irrelevant to their best response.
-From a mechanism design perspective, we want to design the protocols and payments that allow this strong guarantee to hold---letting the players' best response be the same, no matter their beliefs.\footnote{We believe that SSE is of independent interest as a solution concept for designing extensive-form mechanisms (e.g.~\cite{ glazer1996virtual,vartiainen2007subgame,duggan1998extensive}).
-In Appendix~\ref{sec:strongse}, we prove important properties of SSE that may prove useful in future studies.}
+\paragraph*{Solution concept for ncRIP} We define a refinement of sequential equilibrium~\cite{kreps1982sequential}, \defn{strong sequential equilibrium} (SSE), that essentially says that players' beliefs about the histories that led them to an unreachable information set should be irrelevant to their best response.
+From a mechanism-design perspective, we want to design the protocols and payments that allow this strong guarantee to hold---letting the players' best responses be unaffected by their beliefs.\footnote{We believe that SSE is of independent interest as a solution concept for designing extensive-form mechanisms (e.g.~\cite{ glazer1996virtual,vartiainen2007subgame,duggan1998extensive}).
+In~\secref{strongse}, we prove important properties of SSE that may prove useful in future studies.}

-To eliminate SSE strategies that are weakly dominated in ``subgames'' of the extensive-form game, we define a backward-induction-compatible notion of dominance.
-Roughly speaking, we say a protocol is a ncRIP if there exists a strategy profile of the provers that is a dominant SSE among the subforms of the extensive form game, and under this strategy the provers' lead the verifier to the correct answer.
+Finally, we eliminate SSE strategies that are suboptimal within ``subgames'' by defining and enforcing a backward-induction-compatible notion of dominance.
+Roughly speaking, we say a protocol is a ncRIP if there exists a strategy profile of the provers that is a dominant SSE among the \emph{subforms} of the extensive form game, and under this strategy the provers' lead the verifier to the correct answer.
 We define the model formally in~\secref{ncmrip}.

-\pparagraph{Utility Gap for Non-Cooperative Provers} Utility gap is a fundamental concept for rational proofs~\cite{azar2013super, guo2014rational, ChenMcSi16} which is analogous to {\em soundness gap} in interactive proofs.
+\paragraph*{Utility gap for non-cooperative provers} Utility gap is a fundamental concept for rational proofs~\cite{azar2013super, guo2014rational, ChenMcSi16, ChenMcSi18} which is analogous to {\em soundness gap} in interactive proofs.
 It measures how robust a protocol is against the provers' possible deviations from the desired strategy.

 This notion is straightforward to define for cooperative rational protocols---they have a utility gap of $u$ if the {\em total} expected payment decreases by $1/u$ whenever the provers report the wrong answer.
 In non-cooperative protocols, however, it is not a priori clear how to define such a payment loss or to choose which prover should incur the loss.
 A payment loss solely imposed on the total payment may not prevent some provers from deviating, and a loss solely imposed on the provers' final payments may not prevent them from deviating within subgames.